Time Out says

+Outfitted like Seven Grand's little brother, minus the taxidermy, Sonny's Hideaway marks an upgrade in composure and quality for York Boulevard's advancing drinking and eating scene.
 The small-ish space is bisected into a dining room with booths of leather burgundy and tufted two-tops and a handsome dark wood bar lined with leather stools.
-While drafts are pounded and numbers exchanged at El Hermosillo down the block, a more laid-back (and dare we say more mature?) crowd of Eastside cool kids soak in Sonny's craft cocktail program.
+While drafts are pounded and numbers exchanged at The Hermosillo down the block, a more laid-back (and dare we say more mature?) crowd of Eastside cool kids soak in Sonny's craft cocktail program.
 Crackerjack versions of the classics share the roster with more obscure spirits and unexpected ingredients.
-The Gibson ($12) sports Japanese scallion in place of its famous pearl onion, while a jigger of scarce Czech Becherovka adds an herbal minefield to a bourbon-based Ticket to Prague ($11).
-A traditional duo of Italian bitters and yellow Chartreuse supports smoky mescal in the Croatoan ($13).
+The Gibson ($12) sports Japanese scallion in place of its famous pearl onion, while barrel aged Genever, sweet vermouth and orange bitters swim together in the Martinez.
 Cocktails are compelling, steadfast and reasonably priced.
-Virgin cocktails are also on the list to keep designated drivers in the game while four California drafts keep it local.
+Virgin cocktails are also on the list to keep designated drivers in the game while wine and four California drafts keep it local.

 The scene: Supper club-lite.
 The masculine wood and leather are in place to charm, but with artistic souls in place of I-bankers.

 Drink this: It’s hard to miss with this killer cocktail list, from solid renditions of the classics to gracefully expressed proprietary creations.
 Take a dip into the bourbon-based Machiavelli with sarsparilla and absinthe, go tropical with the ultra-boozy mai tai and cure what ails you with the classic Peniciliin.
 Non-boozy drinks are there for the teetotalers.

 |Opening hours:||Tue-Thu 5pm-Midnight; Fri, Sat 5pm-2am; Sun 11am-3pm, 5:30pm-Midnight|